fenago/ml-scikit-keras-tensorflow/labs/lab_7.md

 ========

 The[]{#idm45728477885640}[]{#idm45728477884632}[]{#idm45728477883960}
-last Ensemble method we will discuss in this chapter is called *stacking* (short for [*stacked generalization*](https://homl.info/29)).^[18](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch07.html#idm45728477881896){#idm45728477881896-marker}^
+last Ensemble method we will discuss in this lab is called *stacking* (short for [*stacked generalization*](https://homl.info/29)).^[18](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch07.html#idm45728477881896){#idm45728477881896-marker}^
 It is based on a simple idea: instead of using trivial functions (such